agabrie/grading-rubric-generator/README.md

 # MERN
-Learning how to create an API and website using a MERN(MongoDB, Express, React and Node.js) stack
+Learning how to create an API and website using a <abbr title="(MongoDB, Express, React and Node.js)">[MERN]</abbr>(https://blog.hyperiondev.com/index.php/2018/09/10/everything-need-know-mern-stack) stack

 ## MongoDB
 Database used for API